-One of my favorite Christmas activities is stocking our advent calendar.
+One of my favorite Christmas activities is the advent calendar.
 It is so fun to see the delighted faces of our children each morning as the tumble down the stairs to see what surprise awaits them!
-I love the Pottery Barn Stocking Ladder Advent Calendar, but was not taken with the price of $199.
-I decided I could make my own Wooden Advent Calendar with Stockings for a much cheaper price.
+Make this look alike Pottery Barn Wooden Advent Calendar with Stockings for a gorgeous holiday decoration at a bargain price.

-This DIY wooden advent calendar with stockings does the trick!
-Each day is marked by a 5×6 mini canvas stocking that can hold a note, treat, ornament or small gift.
-The ladder itself is a notable addition to your holiday décor — at approximately 20 inches and 72 inches high it shows off your Christmas countdown impressively.
+Each day is marked by a 5 x 6 mini canvas stocking that can hold a note, treat, ornament or small gift.
+The ladder itself is a lovely addition to your holiday décor — at approximately 20 inches x 72 inches it makes an impressive Christmas countdown.

-You do not have to be a skilled woodworker or seamstress, this is not a hard project!
+You do not have to be a skilled woodworker or seamstress to make the advent ladder!
 All you have to do is cut a few narrow boards (even a hand saw works), screw together the ladder, and paint it!
-The stockings are premade so they only require a little paints, iron on or markers to add the dates.
+The stockings are premade, just use a little paint marker to add the dates.

 Wooden Advent Calendar with Stockings Supplies